wilcoxsonm21/CS182Project/README.md

     conda activate in-context-learning
     ```

-2. To train a Polynomial Regression Model make sure you are on the branch 'sanity-checks' and run the following line in your terminal:
+2. To train a Polynomial Regression Model run the following line in your terminal:

     ```
     python train.py --config conf/toy_chebyshev.yaml